Saturday, August 30, 2025

 AN ECONOMIC FOCUS BRINGS A DIFFERENT STORY

-Karl Marx's premise that the underlying economy determines long-term change was almost taken for granted in the U.S. from the 1930's to the Cold War, and in France from the Collaboration's defeat in 1944 to the rise of multinationals in the 1980's.
+Karl Marx's premise that the underlying economy determines long-term change was common in the U.S. from the 1930's to the Cold War, and in France from the collaborationists' defeat in 1944 to the 1960's.
+It then faded and in the 1980's almost disappeared — a change that coïncides with the rise of multinationals.

-Showing how societies that have nothing but their economic base in common react to similar economic change in similar ways reintroduces that approach.
-My experience leads to comparing societies of preindustrial France and precolonial Africa, but the method applies anywhere.
+Showing how societies with nothing except their economic base in common react to similar economic change in similar ways reintroduces that approach.
+These pages compare transformation in preindustrial France and precolonial Africa, but the method applies anywhere.

 # # #